 The median makes sure to exclude outliers that stem from the fast onset dynamics of calcium signals.
 The normalization by the square root of the frame rate renders the metric comparable across datasets with different frame rates.

 Why the square root?
 Because shot noise decreases with the number of sampling points with a square root dependecy.
 The only downside of this measure is that the units seem a bit arbitrary (% for dF/F, divided by the square root of seconds), but this does not make it less useful.
-To compute it on a raw dF/F trace, simple use this simple one-liner in Matlab:
+To compute it on a raw dF/F trace (percent dF/F, no neuropil subtraction applied), simple use this simple one-liner in Matlab:

 import numpy as np